azee-rajput/origami-state-manager/README.md

 ## **Creating a Store**

-A store is where all OSM states are stored.
-To create a store, pass the initial states to the `createStore` method and export the newly created store:
+A store in OSM holds your global states.
+To create one, pass the initial states to the `createStore` method:

 ```javascript
 // store.ts